CZ-NIC/knot-resolver/modules/http/trace.rst

 Debugging a single request
 ==========================

+.. tip:: Policies :data:`policy.DEBUG_CACHE_MISS` and :func:`policy.DEBUG_IF` can also be used to
+         debug specific requests.

 The :ref:`http module <mod-http>` provides ``/trace`` endpoint which allows to trace various aspects of the request execution.
 The basic mode allows you to resolve a query and trace verbose logs for it (and messages received):